rossaddison/yii2-house2house/README.md

     php yii migrate-db-paypal (linux)
     yii migrate-db-paypal (windows with php path in environment settings)

- **Installing roles and permissions using SQL**
+ **Installing roles and permissions using SQL on your localhost/host**

-Install roles, and permissions that are built into the software.
-Whilst in the h2h_db database, copy the sql  commands in SQL_roles_permissions/auth and run them in your phpMyadmin SQL section.
+Whilst in the db database, copy the sql  commands in SQL_roles_permissions/auth and run them in your phpMyadmin SQL section.

 **Running your backups from the console/command prompt/linux using putty**